What you should know about Chris Edgerton

 I have always been lucky and fallen into new adventures almost by chance.
 I started out working in a cabaret club as a lighting engineer, which I loved.
 When the club closed, I was hired as a DJ by some of the biggest nightclubs in and around Stoke-on-Trent, which, as you can imagine, was great fun as a youngster.
 I then got into fashion almost by accident after a girl in my sociology class told me I should do fashion seeing some of my sketches.
 So, to get out of studying sociology, I signed up for fashion!

-I don’t think it would accurate to say that the WM diagnosis has not impacted me and my family.
+I don’t think it would be accurate to say that the WM diagnosis has not impacted me and my family.
 It’s hard not to be impacted by a diagnosis for a rare and currently incurable disease.
 What I can say, however, is that WM has not changed my approach to life and living.
 I’ve always tried to focus on today, and not worry about the past or the future.
-I have always valued family, and am fortunate to see and spend time with my brother, Deirdre’s Mom, brother and sisters, and our nieces and nephews.
-I am surrounded by people who love me, and whom I love, and who will be rooting me to Boston every inch of the way.
+I have always valued family, and am fortunate to see and spend time with my brother, Deirdre’s brother and sisters, and our nieces and nephews.
+I am surrounded by people who love me, and whom I love.
 Life really can’t get much better, despite the WM.